Youth Support Volunteer Program in Italy - Rome

 - Affordable fees from CA$1285 for 2 weeks

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support

-Help on after school programs for students from underprivileged communities
+Help on after school programs, some of which are for students from underprivileged communities

 Discover the fascinating art, culture and history of Rome

 Get a taste of authentic Italy by staying at a local lodge

 What to expect and how you'll make an impact

 Most children in Italy have access to school, but many lack the support needed to continue their studies and follow their passions or dreams.
 Even in developed cities like Rome, a lot of young people do not have access to after-school activities, support with homework or the means to simply enjoy their free time.